NxPKG/khulnasoft-docs/content/network-interconnect/_index.md

 pcx_content_type: overview
 weight: 1
 meta:
-  title: Cloudflare Network Interconnect
+  title: Khulnasoft Network Interconnect
 ---

-# Cloudflare Network Interconnect
+# Khulnasoft Network Interconnect

-Cloudflare Network Interconnect (CNI) allows you to connect your network infrastructure directly with Cloudflare – rather than using the public Internet – for a more reliable and secure experience.
+Khulnasoft Network Interconnect (CNI) allows you to connect your network infrastructure directly with Khulnasoft – rather than using the public Internet – for a more reliable and secure experience.

 {{<Aside type="note" header="Note">}}

-  Cloudflare Network Interconnect is only available to customers on an Enterprise plan.
+  Khulnasoft Network Interconnect is only available to customers on an Enterprise plan.

 {{</Aside>}}

 ## CNI benefits

-Use CNI with other products in Cloudflare's suite for additional benefits.
+Use CNI with other products in Khulnasoft's suite for additional benefits.

 {{<table-wrap>}}